 That’s unlikely to be the case with Coombe Wood School when it opens in two-storey temporary buildings in September.

 They received 530 applications for the 180 places, or three applications for every available place.
 According to the school’s Twitter account, this in some way demonstrates “the strength of the evidence of demographic demand in the area”.
-Either that, or it simply shows that Coombe Wood will be the first selective state school in Croydon for 40 years and parents want their kids to go there.
+Either that, or it simply shows that Coombe Wood will be the first new selective state school to open in Croydon for 40 years and parents want their kids to go there.

 Wallington Boys routinely receives eight applications for every available place at the school, many of those coming from Croydon.